asyncapi/website/pages/docs/concepts/asyncapi-document/resuable-parts.md

 ## Another local document

-You can use the ref keyword to reference another local document.
+You can use the $ref keyword to reference another local document.
 Ensure the path to the local file is correct and accessible from your main AsyncAPI document.

-The image below defines the process of referencing another local document.
+The diagram below defines the process of referencing another local document.

 ```mermaid
 graph LR